omerahat/Ankara-University-BLM1001-Lab-Questions-and-Solitions/README.md

 # BLM1001 Python Lab Solutions
-This repository contains solutions to the lab questions for the BLM1001 class at university, implemented in Python.
+This repository contains solutions to the lab questions for the BLM1001 class at Ankara University, implemented in Python.

 ## Requirements
 Python 3.x